Towards Optimal Sobolev Norm Rates for the Vector-Valued Regularized Least-Squares Algorithm: Upper Learning Rates

-\begin{rem} When analyzing the RLS algorithm for both scalar and vector-valued outputs, it is standard to assume that the regression function $F_\star$ is bounded, as discussed in prior studies \citep[see for example][]{caponnetto2007optimal,fischer2020sobolev}.
+\begin{rem}[Boundedness condition] When analyzing the RLS algorithm for both scalar and vector-valued outputs, it is standard to assume that the regression function $F_\star$ is bounded, as discussed in prior studies \citep[see for example][]{caponnetto2007optimal,fischer2020sobolev}.
 This boundedness is inherently met when $\beta \geq \alpha$, which falls in line with the assumption~\eqref{asst:emb}.
 However, when $\beta < \alpha$, this condition must be explicitly assumed.
-Our previous work, \cite{lietal2022optimal}, did not provide a way to relax this assumption (see Appendix~\ref{sec:learning_rate}).
-Nonetheless, when $\cal Y=\R$ and $\alpha-p < \beta < \alpha$, recent insights by \citet{zhang2023optimality} suggest that this boundedness criterion can be substituted with the requirement that $F_*$ belongs to $L_q(\pi;\R)$ for some $q \geq 2$.
-Adopting a similar methodology, our Theorem~\ref{theo:upper_rate_bis} extends the scope of \cite{zhang2023optimality} in two significant ways.
-First, for the range $\alpha-p < \beta < \alpha$, we achieve a similar learning rate as established in \cite{zhang2023optimality}, but with a broader scope where $\cY$ can be any Hilbert space, not just a subset of $\mathbb{R}$.
-Second, Theorem~\ref{theo:upper_rate_bis} demonstrates the possibility of discarding the boundedness assumption for the entire range of $0 < \beta < \alpha$, expanding beyond the limited range of $\alpha -p < \beta < \alpha$ as considered in their study.
-As will be demonstrated in subsequent sections, these enhancements, building upon the findings in \cite{lietal2022optimal}, are pivotal in achieving minimax rates for the RLS algorithm within vector-valued Sobolev spaces. \end{rem}
+Our previous work, \cite{lietal2022optimal}, did not provide a way to relax this assumption (see Appendix~\ref{sec:learning_rate}). \changebis{Nonetheless, when $\cal Y=\R$, recent insights by \citet{zhang2023optimality} suggest that this boundedness criterion can be substituted with the requirement that $F_*$ belongs to $L_q(\pi;\R)$ for some $q \geq 2$.
+Furthermore, \cite{zhang2023optimalityspectral} demonstrated that $F_* \in L_q(\pi;\R)$ is automatically satisfied when $F_* \in [\cH]_X^{\beta}$ leading to the $L_q-$embedding property of scalar valued interpolation spaces.} \changebis{Adopting a similar methodology, our Theorem~\ref{theo:upper_rate_bis} extends the scope of \cite{zhang2023optimality, zhang2023optimalityspectral} to the case where $\cY$ can be any Hilbert space, not just a subset of $\mathbb{R}$.
+To achieve this goal we first show that the boundedness requirement on $F_*$ can be weakened to the assumption that $F_* \in L_q(\pi;\cY)$ for some $q \geq 2$, and then we remove this assumption by showing that we have a continuous embedding $[\cG]^{\beta} \hookrightarrow L_q(\pi;\cY).$ This $L_q-$embedding property of vector-valued interpolation spaces is given in the next theorem.
+As will be demonstrated in subsequent sections, these enhancements, building upon the findings in \cite{lietal2022optimal}, are pivotal in achieving minimax rates for the RLS algorithm within many vector-valued RKHS, including vector-valued Sobolev spaces. } \end{rem}